Skip to main content

 Once agreement is reached with respect to goals and target problems that will be addressed in treatment, treatment starts, with a mutual commitment between client and therapist to hold it for at least one year.
 At the end of the first year, goals and target problems are re-evaluated, and treatment may stop if they are considered to have been met or supplemented with time and modalities to be agreed upon.
 Standard treatment includes a twice-weekly commitment to

-To which is added the possibility of telephone consultation between agreed appointments
+Added to which is the possibility of telephone consultation between the agreed appointments.

 DBT has been shown to be indicated and effective for adult and adolescent clients (and family members) who present with a range of problem behaviors such as: